lcdb/genomics-workshop-2018/04_genomics-tools.rst

 Working with real data
 ----------------------
 When we have files with meaningful information in them, we can get interesting regions.

-What does the following code do, in biologically-meaningful terms?
+:Question: What does the following code do, in biologically-meaningful terms?

 .. code-block:: bash